Lucknow–New Delhi Tejas Express: Other facilities

 IRCTC, the operator of this train announced that in Indian rail history for the first time ever passengers will be compensated for the delay of the train. ₹100 will be paid to the passengers if the delay is over one hour while ₹250 will be paid for delays over two hours.
 Alongside a slew of offers like free travel insurance worth ₹25 lakh and on-board infotainment services, doorstep baggage collection and local food are provided.
 But no Tatkal quota will be available for this train.

 Profitability

 The train, on its first month of run, with an average occupancy of 80–85%, has made a profit of ₹70 lakh, while earning a revenue of nearly ₹3.70 crore through its ticket sale.
-IRCTC, the private operator spent an average of nearly ₹14 lakh per day to run the train, earned around ₹17.50 lakh daily from passenger fares.
+IRCTC, the public operator spent an average of nearly ₹14 lakh per day to run the train, earned around ₹17.50 lakh daily from passenger fares.